owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-catching-bugs-webcheck.md

 In WebCheck, you don't write test cases for your web application.
 Instead, you write a _specification_.
-The specification describes the intended behavior as a finite-state machine,, using a logic formula heavily inspired by the _temporal logic of actions_ from TLA+.
+The specification describes the intended behavior as a finite-state machine, using a logic formula heavily inspired by the _temporal logic of actions_ from TLA+.

 As opposed to property-based testing with state machine models, you don't